zalando-nakadi/fahrschein/README.md

 *Please do not use the Low-level API, as it is deprecated by Nakadi.*

 The Low-level API requires local persistence of partition offsets.
 There is one `CursorManager` implementation left: InMemory.
-Postgres and Redis Postgres and Redis cursor managers have been DEPRECATED and removed in version 0.22.0 of Fahrschein.
+Postgres and Redis cursor managers have been DEPRECATED and removed in version 0.22.0 of Fahrschein.

 ```java